john-science/python_for_scientists/classes/17_testing_projects/lecture_17.md

  * [Integration Tests](https://en.wikipedia.org/wiki/Integration_testing) - Testing the connections between different pieces of your code.
  * [System Tests](https://en.wikipedia.org/wiki/System_testing) - Full end-to-end testing of your software as whole.

 As your project gets larger, the items lower on this list become more important.
-But everything starts with unit testing.
-If you don't know if and how the smallest pieces of your code is working, larger-scale tests will be less useful.
+But everything starts with unit tests.

 #### Why Unit Test?